AryaTayade/Data-Professional-Survey-Visualization/README.md

 ## Questions
 - What skills are used by professionals in different data roles?
 - Average salaries across different roles?
-- How is the work life balance?
+- How is the work-life balance?
 - Possibility of upward mobility?

-## Acknowledgement

-Alex Freberg: For collecting and sharing the dataset.